lski/webpack-babel-typescript-react-template/Readme.md

     yarn add preact
     ```

-    _**NB:** We dont remove the `react-dom` package, because we have used aliases it wont be picked up by webpack, it tricks typescript into thinking it exists._
+    _**Note:** We dont remove the `react-dom` package, because we have used aliases it wont be picked up by webpack, it tricks typescript into thinking it exists._

 -   Add a preact build configuration to `webpack.config.js`